 The Participation Process

-We have created a detailed guide that is intended to make your participation in the study as easy and rewarding as possible.
-The guide explains each step from enrollment to data collection, highlights specific tasks at each step, and provides a general timeline that we will follow together to ensure a smooth participation experience.
-The Participation Guide can be found here.
+We have created brief, detailed guides that are intended to make your participation in the study as easy and rewarding as possible.
+The guides explains each step from enrollment to data collection, highlights specific tasks at each step, and provides a general timeline that we will follow together to ensure a smooth participation experience.

-If you have questions or concerns that are not addressed in this guide or would simply prefer to learn about participation from one our research team members, please contact us at email@example.com and we will be happy to set up a phone call and/or answer questions via email.
+If you have questions or concerns that are not addressed in these guides, or would simply prefer to learn about participation from one our research team members, please contact us at firstname.lastname@example.org and we will be happy to set up a phone call and/or answer questions via email.

 Ready to enroll your college or university?
 Please complete our brief, online enrollment form.
 The purpose of the enrollment form is to collect basic information that will help us facilitate a smooth participation process.
 Once you submit the form, a member of our research team will contact you directly to discuss next steps.
 You may also reach out to us at any time at email@example.com.

-Beginning in academic year 2015-2016, campuses can now customize the survey by choosing 2 elective modules in addition to the 3 standard modules that all campuses cover (see Menu of Survey Modules).
-For a small additional fee (see Participation Fees), campuses may add up to 10 custom items to the survey.
+For schools electing in the Standard HMS version, campuses now customize the survey by choosing 2 elective modules in addition to the 3 standard modules that all campuses cover (see Menu of Survey Modules below).
+For a small additional fee (see Participation Fees below), campuses may add up to 10 custom items to the survey.
 Our research team is experienced in survey design methodology and can provide guidance as needed in the creation of custom items.